binomfx/UNISX-Project/INTERFACE-Sasha/FAQ.md

    = Liquidation Price - shows at what price value the liquidation risk appears.

-- fields of the middle part:

-   = widget of the instrument quotes chart,

-   = description of the tool,

-   = accrued rewards.

 To **mint** a synthetic token, the user must perform the following actions:
 - enter the number of collateral tokens that the user is ready to use for the issue of synthetic tokens, the number of synthetics produced is filled in automatically taking into account the collateral requirement